humhei/FPublisher/README.md

-# Fullly typed and resuable fake target (always use message and state type)
+# Role-based,composable,stateful and typed building targets

 ## Usage:
+See build.fsx

+## More features
-Please directly contribute to this repository instead of writing you own targets
+Please Directly contribute to this repository(src/FPublisher/Roles)